tyleretters/lordsofthepit.com/_posts/2024-09-18-thrash-bash.md

 ![The Prize Table](/assets/images/2024thrashbash/Venue4.jpg)

 The only carry-over from Old School's more raucous days is the Chaos Orb flipping challenge of the Lords of the Pit, where a participant can bet a number of liquor shots against hitting fifty Orb flips in a row.
 Every shot nullifies one miss; so if you bet two shots, you can miss up to two flips while you try to get to fifty.
 At first, a passerby would hardly notice the crowd of nerds quietly counting the early hits, almost whispering, “One… two… three… four…” But as the count gets closer and closer to the climax, it crescendos into giddy yelling, “Forty- seven!
 Forty-eight!!
 Forty-nine!!!
 FIFTY!!!!”
-The Lords awarded two Orb patches at Thrash Bash ’24, one to Ebon Dave, who bet one shot but hit all fifty in a row.
+The Lords awarded two Orb patches at Thrash Bash ’24, one to Dave, who bet one shot but hit all fifty in a row.
 The other was to Thrull Caleb Dragonborn, who bet three but only needed two.
 Congrats to both!